debdattasarkar/DSA/3. LeetCode/1. Array  String/26. (E) Remove Duplicates from Sorted Array/README.md

 * **Space Complexity:** `O(1)`
 * Modifies the array in-place using the **two-pointer technique**.
 * Preserves the **order of unique elements**.

-Let me know if you want a version allowing **at most 2 duplicates**, or test case generator!